akiss/akiss/README.md

 Akiss
 =====

-This branch implements Akiss with dag
+This code implements Akiss 2.0

 Build
 -----

-You will need OCaml; version 4.06 or above is required.
+You will need OCaml; version 4.07 or above is required.

 To build, just run `make` from the src directory.